 If you snore or experience breathing trouble during sleep, you may suffer from sleep apnea.
 This medical condition is linked to several serious health issues.
 If you have indications of sleep apnea, you should seek professional treatment at the earliest to prevent future life-threatening health problems.

-Dr. Carroll at Brighton Dental in Salt Lake City, Utah, has the expertise to diagnose and treat sleep apnea with the latest treatments, ensuring you get appropriate care to regain a healthy, restful night’s sleep.
+Dr. Carroll at Brighton Dental in Salt Lake City, Utah, has the expertise to treat sleep apnea with the latest treatments, ensuring you get appropriate care to regain a healthy, restful night’s sleep.

 What Is Sleep Apnea?